SamAllen06/lake_temp_work/documentation/working_with_docker_image/basic_linux.md

 ### file

-Analyses the contents of a file and prints what it type of file it is.
+Analyses the contents of a file and prints what type of file it is.
 (Not the extension.)

 Usage: `file [file path]`